oojeabulu20/AAF/week02-Intro-JS-OO/exercises02.md

 These exercises will gently introduce you to JavaScript if you don’t know the language and will give you a chance to stretch your skills if you do.

-You will probably find the Mozilla Developer Network useful as you develop your solutions: https://developer.mozilla.org/en-US/docs/Web/javascript
+You will probably find the Mozilla Developer Network useful as you develop your solutions: <https://developer.mozilla.org/en-US/docs/Web/javascript>

 You should run your code using the Azure Labs VM.
 In case you don’t have access to it STOP and talk to your tutor.

 **Notes**

 - You should try to solve each of the problems using both prototypes and ECMAScript 15 style classes.
 - JavaScript has comprehensive libraries.
-Don’t use them unles explicitly asked by the exercise.
+Don’t use them unless explicitly asked by the exercise.
 - Avoid built-in JavaScript functions such as Array’s sort() routine.
 These exercises are not about finding the “correct” answer.
 They are to test/improve/stretch your programming abilities.

 ## The Exercises